rs-core

 The default constructor generates values from zero to the maximum positive value of T. The second generates values from zero to range-1; behaviour is undefined if range<1.
 The third generates numbers from min to max inclusive; the bounds will be swapped if they are in the wrong order.

-TODO: The current implementation exhibits undefined behaviour if the output range is larger than that of the input PRNG.
+TODO: The current implementation exhibits undefined behaviour if the output range is larger than that of a 64-bit unsigned integer.

 template <Integral T>